The Lion and the Ram

 The Lion and the Ram is an album by the American guitarist Larry Coryell that was released as by Arista Records in 1976.

 Reception

-At AllMusic, Wilson McCloy gave the album two stars and stated, "The Lion and the Ram is an underrated gem in the Coryell catalogue.
+At AllMusic, Wilson McCloy stated, "The Lion and the Ram is an underrated gem in the Coryell catalogue.
 It contains mostly acoustic guitar music and several outstanding original compositions.
 'Bicentennial Head Fest', 'The Fifties', 'Domesticity', and 'Bach Lute Prelude' are fine examples of exciting, yet subtle and eclectic, improvisation-oriented guitar music."